creativeprogrammingatelier/atelier/README.md

 - [Node.js](https://nodejs.org/): to run the backend server and development tools (the LTS version is recommended, but other versions might work too)
 - [PostgreSQL](https://www.postgresql.org/): to run a local database (but you can also use a remote database, if you prefer)
-- TypeScript and webpack: `npm install -g typescript webpack`
 - Some editor that supports TypeScript (e.g. [Visual Studio Code](https://code.visualstudio.com), [WebStorm](https://www.jetbrains.com/webstorm/))

 Once you've got the tooling set up, we can start with getting Atelier running:

 1. Clone the repo and switch to the atelier directory

-2. Run `npm install` to install the dependencies
+2. Run `npm install` to install the dependencies.
+If this command changed the *package-lock.json* file, you may want to run it again.

 3. Create a development configuration: